WoPoss-project/annotation-schemes/README.md

-# Annotation schemas
-## Annotation scheme-related files of the WoPoss project
+# Annotation scheme-related files of the WoPoss project

 In this repo you can find: